abik11/AddDate/README.md

 # AddDate
-Extremely simple WinForms app that adds date to images
+This is a quite old little project of an extremely simple WinForms app that adds date to images.
+You can select in which corner you want to put the date and what font color it will have.